 - Undergraduate Admissions Tutor (Dep.)

-- The interaction between the human genome and nutrition and its role in health and risk of disease;
+- The interaction between the genes and nutrition and their role in health and disease;

-- Identifying and understanding these interactions at the population level (ethnicity, sex, age, etc.) in order to tailor treatment options and improve current health practices (diet and exercise);
+- Identifying and understanding gene*nutrient interactions at the population level (ethnicity, sex, age, etc.)

 - Summary of research evidence (through systematic reviews and meta-analyses).